danbev/learning-crypto/notes/seedwing/podman-compose-issue.md

 And the integration test pass as well.

 This might be a problem for non Linux systems though so we should probable try to find a better solution for this.
+Actually, after reading up on this it sounds like this option will simply be ignored on other systems so perhaps this would be an acceptable solution after all.